 This is another article from our series of Guides of the Brazilian Royal Road.
 The Diamonds Path (transl.
-Caminho dos Diamantes) was the third path established by the Portuguese Crown to control and facilitate the flow of goods between Minas Gerais and Rio de Janeiro, this time including on the official route the city of Diamantina.
+Caminho dos Diamantes) was the third path established by the Portuguese Crown to control and facilitate the flow of goods between Minas Gerais and Rio de Janeiro, including on the official route the city of Diamantina.

 In this guide, you will find relevant information and tips to plan your trip along the Diamond Path and make the most of all that Brazil’s longest tourist route has to offer.
 Have a nice trip!

 Read more: Planning a Trip on the Brazilian Royal Road

 The Diamond Path is one of the four official paths that make up the tourist route of the Royal Road.
 Throughout the path, the route is accompanied by the Espinhaço Range which presents vast biodiversity and historical heritage that even include ancient rock paintings.

 The Caminho dos Diamantes is 395 km long, being the third-longest route in the Royal Road, behind the Old Path (transl.
 Caminho Velho) with 710 km and the New Path (transl.
 Caminho Novo) with 515 km long.

 The Story of the Diamond Path